Sunil-Pradhan/javascript-cheatsheet/README.md

 A set is nothing but a list of values but this list cannot contain any duplicates.
 Unlike arrays where we access the individual elements in sets we just check if a value is present or not we don't really access the value.

+### JavaScript Maps

+A set is nothing but a list of values but this list cannot contain any duplicates.
+Unlike arrays where we access the individual elements in sets we just check if a value is present or not we don't really access the value.

 <br/>
 <div align="right">
     <b><a href="#javascript-cheatsheet">↥ back to top</a></b>